 In Afghanistan, Humanity & Inclusion continues to run programs under the operating name "Handicap International."

-In Afghanistan, where Handicap International has worked since 1987, the organization focuses on helping victims of landmines, preventing future mine accidents, and promoting disability-inclusive development.
+In Afghanistan, where HI has worked since 1987, the organization focuses on helping victims of landmines, preventing future mine accidents, and promoting disability-inclusive development.
 Currently, 166 Afghans and four expatriates carry out this mission.

 Afghanistan has been in a near constant state of conflict and war since the late 1970s and is one of the poorest countries in the world.
 A large proportion of the population continues to suffer from severe insecurity, poor housing, and limited access to drinking water, electricity, medical care, and employment.
 Under these difficult circumstances, disabilities resulting from war or conflict, or endemic poverty, are extremely common.

 - Database and project management

 Working at the national and international levels, HI works to ensure that all action plans resulting from the ratification of the Convention on the Rights of Persons with Disabilities (CRPD) and the Convention of Cluster Munitions and the Mine Ban Treaty are coordinated with each other, ensuring a more coherent implementation of victim assistance in the country.
 In conjunction with the Ministry of Labor, Social Affairs, Martyrs & Disabled (MoLSAMD), this project develops monitoring tools to evaluate progress throughout the country, organizes training on victim assistance concepts for local Disabled Peoples' Organizations (DPOs), and provides support aimed at affecting policy related to landmine victim assistance.